 From there, you can walk for 30 minutes or so down the steps all the way to the Roman Amphitheatre (2JD to enter – $3).
 The Roman Theatre is a 6,000-seat, 2nd-century Roman theatre and after you get your ticket, you can climb all the way to the top.

 *TOP TIP FOR VIEWS OF AMMAN

 Go for a coffee or bite to eat in the charming Amman Pasha Hotel nearby.
-The rooftop patio is cheap and offers a great view of the amphitheatre.
+The rooftop patio is cheap and offers a great view of the amphitheater.
 Say hi to all the hotel pets for me!

-From Pasha hotel or the amphitheatre, it’s a 40 minute walk (or 5 minute Uber) to the King Abdullah Mosque, the Country’s main Mosque.
+From Pasha hotel or the amphitheater, it’s a 40 minute walk (or 5 minute Uber) to the King Abdullah Mosque, the Country’s main Mosque.
 It’s a beautiful building and the people are so welcoming.
 So you’ll be stopped for a warm and friendly chat no doubt.

 Amman to Jerash:

 Now, it’s time to get to Jerash for the afternoon.
 There are 2 options to get from Amman to Jerash: